40 Additional Questions for Self Diagnosis

 2. Do you have multiple or secret profiles on dating sites or on social networks?

-3. Have you ever said to yourself “If I have sex with this person, then he/she will love me”?
+3. Have you ever said to yourself “If I have sex with this person, then they will love me”?

 4. Do you find yourself seeking out and engaging in sexual or romantic situations that could jeopardize your health, family, job or reputation?